Candidates

 An infographic illustrating the carbon footprint of AI technologies, including data centers and their impact on climate change.

-AI technologies have a significant carbon footprint, with data centers representing 4.4% of electricity usage in the U.S., a figure expected to triple by 2028.
-The rapid advancement of AI is projected to generate between 1.2 to 5 million tons of electronic waste annually by 2030.
+AI technologies have a significant carbon footprint, with data centers accounting for 4.4% of electricity consumption in the U.S., a figure projected to triple by 2028.
+The rapid advancement of AI is projected to generate between 1.2 million and 5 million tons of electronic waste annually by 2030.
 This highlights the environmental impact of AI technologies and the need for effective mitigation strategies.

-Using renewable energy sources like solar and wind for data centers can mitigate AI’s environmental impact.
-AI can also enhance the efficiency of renewable energy systems, making them more effective in reducing environmental impacts.
+Using renewable energy sources such as solar and wind for data centers can mitigate the environmental impact of AI.
+AI can also enhance the efficiency of renewable energy systems, thereby reducing environmental impacts.

-Knowing AI’s carbon footprint helps in developing sustainable industry practices.
+Understanding AI's carbon footprint helps develop sustainable industry practices.

 Greenhouse Gas Emissions

-AI model training significantly contributes to greenhouse gas emissions related to fossil fuel-based electricity.
-The electricity required for training AI models generates vast amounts of carbon dioxide, raising concerns about their environmental impact.
+AI model training significantly contributes to greenhouse gas emissions associated with fossil-fuel-based electricity.
+The electricity required to train AI models emits substantial carbon dioxide, raising concerns about their environmental impact.
 Utilizing energy from renewable sources reduces reliance on fossil fuels, thus decreasing global emissions associated with AI operations.

-Reducing AI’s greenhouse gas emissions requires shifting to renewable energy sources to address climate change and climate harm.
+Reducing AI's greenhouse gas emissions requires transitioning to renewable energy sources to mitigate climate change and associated harms.
 Effective climate policy and sustainable practices are essential for reducing the carbon footprint of AI technologies and addressing the climate crisis, including the development of an AI policy.

 Mitigation Strategies

-Tech companies are seeking renewable energy sources to reduce their AI operations’ carbon footprint.
-Many tech companies are exploring renewable energy options to power data centers that support AI technologies and cloud computing, aiming to lower their carbon footprint.
-These initiatives not only reduce carbon emissions but also enhance the sustainability of AI operations in the long term.
+Technology companies are seeking renewable energy sources to reduce the carbon footprint of their AI operations.
+Many technology companies are exploring renewable energy options to power data centers that support AI and cloud computing, aiming to reduce their carbon footprint.
+These initiatives not only reduce carbon emissions but also enhance the long-term sustainability of AI operations.

 Companies are using renewable energy to power AI systems and counteract their environmental impact.
 These strategies are essential for making AI technologies more sustainable and reducing their environmental costs.